 So not in all situations wisdom teeth hurt.
 The dentist will suggest appropriate treatment if needed before any major symptoms develop.

-When the wisdom tooth is fully erupted but not in a straight line axis and is buccally placed it can result in cheek bite.
+When the third molar tooth is fully erupted but not in a straight line axis and is buccally placed it can result in cheek bite.
 Recurrent cheek bite and pain warrant its removal.

 Impacted teeth become trapped within the jaw.
 These teeth can develop cyst that can damage the roots of other teeth and bone support.
 Such cases are also an indication of their removal.
 Extensive tooth decay of wisdom teeth also warrants wisdom tooth removal.